gregless22/globalx-sorter-challange/README.md

 ### Testing

-Testing can be done by running "go test ./cmd/main.go" use the -v flag to get verbose output
+Testing can be done by running "make test"

+This runs "go test ./cmd/main.go" and uses the -v flag to get verbose output

 ### Build

+To compile run "make compile" and this will output to all platforms.
+I am unsure of how this will hold up on other platforms, different GOPATH configurations etc

-To build run "go build -o ./bin/name-sorter cmd/main.go" in the project directory.
+Alternatively build run "go build -o ./bin/name-sorter cmd/main.go" in the project directory.
 This will build an executable file in the bin directory

-If you are on another platform try the makefile
-Run "make compile" and this will output to all platforms If there is a test failure, it does not do so very gracefully

 It is built in Go 1.16.4